TEMPLE: Incentivizing Temporal Understanding of Video Large Language Models via Progressive Pre-SFT Alignment: Related Work

-Originally introduced in the text domain as an alternative to Reinforcement Learning from Human Feedback (RLHF)~\cite{ouyang2022instructgpt}, Direct Preference Optimization (DPO)~\cite{rafailov2023direct} was first employed to align language model behavior with human preferences, particularly to mitigate the generation of harmful or undesirable responses.
-DPO optimizes an implicit reward model derived from preference data, providing a straightforward and effective approach to post-training alignment.
-Due to its simplicity and strong performance, DPO has gained widespread adoption, leading to various improvements such as KTO~\cite{kto} and $\beta$-DPO~\cite{beta-dpo}.
-More recently, research has explored the adaptation of DPO and other alignment strategies to multi-modal LLMs by developing carefully curated data generation pipelines.
-For instance, POVID~\cite{povid} constructs preference data for image-language models by comparing responses to clean and noised visual inputs, while MIA-DPO~\cite{MIA-DPO} generates preference data for multi-image understanding by concatenating single-image datasets and assessing whether model responses correctly attend to the intended image.

-Recent concurrent works~\cite{llava-hound,tpo,tarsier2} have also explored DPO for video LLMs based on model responses to corrupt visual inputs, boosting model performance on a wide range of tasks.
-However, our approach distinguishes itself through several key innovations.
-For instance, Tarsier 2~\cite{tarsier2} applies DPO exclusively to short video clips, limiting its ability to capture long-range temporal dependencies.
-Additionally, both Tarsier 2 and TPO~\cite{tpo} are reliant on external proprietary models to curate and filter preference data.
-In contrast, our method introduces a carefully designed pipeline that automatically filters and selects temporally rich videos spanning 1–3 minutes and generates preference data in a fully self-sufficient manner.
-Furthermore, beyond dataset curation, we present two important technical innovations: difficulty scheduling, which structures training based on complexity for more effective learning, and pre-SFT alignment, which injects temporal knowledge before instruction tuning.
-These innovations collectively contribute to more robust and temporally-aware video reasoning, setting our approach apart from concurrent work in video DPO.
+\paragraph{Direct Preference Optimization} was originally introduced in the text domain to align language model behavior with human preferences.
+By optimizing an implicit reward model derived from preference data, DPO provides an effective approach to post-training alignment.
+More recently, research~\cite{povid,MIA-DPO,li-etal-2024-vlfeedback,vlrlhf} has adapted DPO and other alignment strategies to multi-modal LLMs by developing carefully curated data generation pipelines.
+In the video domain, some works~\cite{llava-hound,tpo,tarsier2} have also explored DPO for Video LLMs based on model responses to corrupt visual inputs.
+However, our approach distinguishes itself through several key improvements.
+First, our method introduces a carefully designed pipeline that automatically filters temporally rich videos and generates preference data in a fully self-sufficient manner, without relying on external proprietary models.
+Furthermore, beyond dataset curation, we present a novel Progressive Pre-SFT Alignment strategy for more effective temporal alignment, setting our approach apart from concurrent work in video DPO.